pyratu/Clean-Folder-Directories/README.md

 ## 🎮Todo
 - ~~Ignore specified files~~ ✅
 - ~~Ignore specified folders~~ ✅
+- ~~Ignore specified extensions~~ ✅
 - ~~Add total files size and file count.~~ ✅
 ## 🔧 How It Works
+1) Set the from path and to path
+2) Set ignored files and ignored extensions
-1) Script scans your desktop for scattered files.
+3) Script scans your desktop for scattered files.
-2) It creates folders named after each file extension.
+4) It creates folders named after each file extension.
-3) Your files are moved(atm only copied for testing) to their respective extension folders.
+5) Your files are moved(atm only copied for testing) to their respective extension folders.
 ## 💡 Usage
 Change the path variable to specify the directory you want to clean.
 Run the script!
 ## 🧨 Contributions